Jo0001/gloomhaven-battle-goal-cards/README.md

-# gloomhavenh-battle-goal-cards
+# Gloomhaven Battle Goal Cards
-Use the Gloomhaven Battle Goal Cards online
+A simple application to sho the Gloomhaven Battle Goal Cards via sockets to all clients